The Greatest Day Hikes in The USA

 What I did see along the way was glacial scenery that became steadily more impressive the higher I ascended.
 From the trailhead (where a black bear and hoary marmots congregated) to Exit Glacier, to ever more impressive views back over the valley floor, this was a gorgeous hike and one of the most accessible in Alaska.
 I have seen pictures of the icefield that awaits my return, and that promising expanse of unbroken ice surely makes this one of the 10 best day hikes in the country.

 Kauai is, in my opinion, the most beautiful of the four main islands of Hawaii.
-Waimea Canyon, Hanalei, and Lamahai Beach are amazing places.
-But the Na Pali coast is the very best and most remote stretch of the island and the location of the Kalaulau Trail.
+The Na Pali coast is the very dramatic and remote stretch of the island and the location of the Kalalau Trail.

 This is one of two hikes I’ve listed that are arguably multi-day hikes, but I was able to reach the summit and back in one long, tiring day.
 Mount Whitney is the highest mountain in the lower-48 states and the summit trail is non-technical.
 It is a tough hike at 22 miles round trip, but one that gets progressively more rewarding.
 Once you arrive at the ridge line and enter Sequoia National Park for the final thousand foot ascent, you’ll see the gorgeous Sierra Nevada range at its sublime best.